soroushysfi/minority-report/README.md

 ### Running the Server

-By a running a simple python server index.html will be served on 8000(changeable):
+By running a simple python server index.html will be served on port 8000(changeable):

 `$ python -m SimpleHTTPServer 8000`

+And then open your browser to: [localhost:8000](http://localhost:8000)